 TGbf editor: Modify the subclause as the following (Track Changes ON):

 The Sensing Measurement Report Control field provides the information needed to process the Sensing Measurement Report field.
 The Sensing Measurement Report Control field signals the bandwidth (BW), the number of transmit antennas , the number of receive antennas , the number of bits used for each encoded CSI value, an indicator of the subcarrier grouping, an indicator of reporting receiver operating point (OP) index or gain index (Rx_OP_Gain_Type), and an optional reference timestamp.

+(#1577) The Sensing Measurement Report Control field is not included in a Sensing Measurement Report Container in which the Invalid Indication field in the Segmentation Control field is equal to 1.

 The fields of the Sensing Measurement Report Control field are specified in Table 9-127h (Sensing Measurement Report Control field definition).